Liz Smith (journalist): Personal life

 Smith married her college sweetheart, World War II bombardier George Edward Beeman, in 1945.
-She soon left him to enroll at the University of Texas, where her papers and memorabilia are kept in the Dolph Briscoe Center, and they divorced two years later.
+She soon left him to enroll at the University of Texas at Austin, where her papers and memorabilia are kept in the Dolph Briscoe Center, and they divorced two years later.
 In 1957, she married Fred Lister; the couple divorced in 1962.

-Smith acknowledged her bisexuality (or as she referred to it, "gender neutrality") in her memoirs, but in the December 5, 2000 issue of The Advocate, she dug deeper and confided in editor-in-chief Judy Wieder that it was not in her nature to be a role model in the LGBT movement.
-However, she admitted, "I think that my relationships with women were always much more emotionally satisfying and comfortable [than with men].
+Smith acknowledged her bisexuality (or as she referred to it, "gender neutrality") in her memoirs, but in the December 5, 2000, issue of The Advocate, she dug deeper and confided in editor-in-chief Judy Wieder that it was not in her nature to be a role model in the LGBT movement.
+However, she admitted "I think that my relationships with women were always much more emotionally satisfying and comfortable (than with men).
 And a lot of my relationships with men were more flirtatious and adversarial.
 I just never felt I was wife material.
 I always felt that I was a great girlfriend."
 Beginning in the late 1970s, the archaeologist Iris Love lived with Smith romantically for 15 years.

-Smith was a good friend of Texas Governor Ann Richards, and helped her to acculturate to New York City society after leaving Texas.
+Smith was a good friend of Texas Governor Ann Richards, and she helped Richards to acculturate to New York City society after leaving Texas.
 Smith was also good friends with Texan pundit and writer Molly Ivins, also a friend of Richards.

 Smith raised millions of dollars for charities, $6 million for Literacy Partners, millions for AMFAR, the New York Landmarks Conservancy, PAL, and the Mayor's Fund to Advance New York City under Mayor Michael Bloomberg.

 Death

-On November 12, 2017, Smith died at her home in Manhattan, New York, of natural causes at the age of 94.
+On November 12, 2017, Smith died at her home in Manhattan of natural causes at age 94.